 Description

-3. Toxotes lorentzi (Lorentz’s Archerfish): This species is endemic to Papua New Guinea and is named after the Lorentz River.
-It has a silver or greenish body with vertical dark bands.
-Lorentz’s archerfish displays similar hunting behavior as other species in the genus Toxotes.
+- Toxotes lorentzi (Lorentz’s Archerfish): Endemic to Papua New Guinea, is named after the Lorentz River.
+It features a silver or greenish hue with dark vertical bands.
+Like other archerfish, this species hunts by targeting prey above the water, using its sharp eyesight and powerful water jets.

 Hunting